-- annual transport grants from Central Government to pay for improvement and maintenance of transport infrastructure; - competitive bidding (against other local authorities) for Central Government funding (e.g. challenge funds); - developer contributions for mitigating development impacts; and - the County Council's own budget.
+- annual transport grants from Central Government to pay for improvement and maintenance of transport infrastructure; - competitive bidding (against other local authorities) for Central Government funding (e.g. challenge funds); - developer contributions for mitigating development impacts, e.g. Section 106 agreements and Community Infrastructure Levy (CIL); and - the County Council's own budget.

 Hampshire receives a transport allocation each year from Central Government.
-This is for improvements and maintenance of the transport infrastructure.
-It is set by a national formula.
+This is for improvements and maintenance of the transport infrastructure and is set by a national formula.
 In real terms the level of funding has declined over time.
-The Asset Management section of this LTP has highlighted that current funding levels are insufficient to maintain the asset and that there is a growing maintenance backlog.
+The Asset Management section of this LTP4 has highlighted that current funding levels are insufficient to maintain the asset and that there is a growing maintenance backlog.
 There are also early indications that the Government are intending to change the grant system for transport improvements.
 This means that future grants may be based on the strength of the LTP, its ambition and compliance with national policy agendas.